Extended Analysis of Neutrino-Dark Matter Interactions with Small-Scale CMB Experiments: Results

 \section{Results}

-In \autoref{tab1} we report the constraints on the cosmological parameters at 68\% (and 95\% CL) for the temperature independent neutrino-dark matter cross-section case when $N_{\rm eff}$ is fixed to its standard value $3.044$~\cite{Mangano:2005cc,Akita:2020szl,Froustey:2020mcq,Bennett:2020zkv}.
+In \autoref{tab1} we report the constraints on the cosmological parameters at 68\% (and 95\% CL) for the temperature independent $\nu$DM cross-section case when $N_{\rm eff}$ is fixed to its standard value $3.044$~\cite{Mangano:2005cc,Akita:2020szl,Froustey:2020mcq,Bennett:2020zkv}.
 We defer the discussion about the $T^2$ case to \hyperref[sec.T2]{Appendix A}.

 The first thing to be noticed is that there is simply an upper bound on the coupling between DM and neutrinos defined in \autoref{eq:defu}, using a logarithmic sampling, i.e. we are in complete agreement with a model without interaction.
-In particular we have that $\log_{10}u_{\nu DM}<-4.42$ ($\log_{10}u_{\nu DM}<-3.95$) at 68\% (95\%) CL for the Planck alone case, that is very consistent with the bounds we can find in the literature~\cite{DiValentino:2017oaw,Mosbech:2020ahp,Paul:2021ewd}, and robust after the inclusion of the BAO data.
+In particular we have that $\log_{10}u_{\nu \rm{DM}}<-4.42$ ($\log_{10}u_{\nu \rm{DM}}<-3.95$) at 68\% (95\%) CL for the Planck alone case, that is very consistent with the bounds we can find in the literature~\cite{DiValentino:2017oaw,Mosbech:2020ahp,Paul:2021ewd}, and robust after the inclusion of the BAO data.
 The interacting model is moderately favored by a Bayesian model comparison against the standard model with no interaction, as we can see from the value of the Bayes Factor reported in the last row of \autoref{tab1}.